oscarpulido55/aef-data-model/README.md

 # Analytics Engineering Framework - Data Model
 [Analytics engineers](https://www.getdbt.com/what-is-analytics-engineering) transform, test, deploy, and document data using software engineering principles, providing clean datasets that empower end users to independently answer their own questions.

-This opininated reference Data Model management repository is a key component of a robust analytics environment, establishing a well-structured system to manage your data models, schemas, Dataplex lakes and zones, and data definition language (DDL) statements.
-It leverages Dataform to seamlessly integrate these elements, supporting lakehouse, data lake, and data mesh architectures.

 ### Key Features & Concepts
-This repository is your central hub for streamlined data model definition, governance, and collaboration.
-Here's what it offers:
+This reference Data Model management repository is your central hub for streamlined data model definition by deploying datafrom repositories, enabling data governance, discoverability, and access control through BigQuery metadata, [Dataplex](https://cloud.google.com/dataplex) and [Data Catalog](https://cloud.google.com/data-catalog/docs/concepts/overview), discoverability, and access control through metadata, Here's what it offers:

-- **Data Modeling and Schema Management:** Create and maintain robust data models and schemas to ensure data integrity and consistency across your pipelines.
 - **Dataplex Integration:** Seamlessly organize and govern your data lake and warehouse environments using Google Cloud Dataplex's powerful features:
   - **Lakes and Zones:** Structure your data logically for easy management.
   - **Governance Rules:** Enforce data quality, security, and compliance standards.
   - **Metadata Management:** Enrich data understanding with tags, taxonomies, and business glossaries.
-- **DDL Management:** Define your table structures (CREATE TABLE, etc.) using standard SQL Data Definition Language (DDL) directly within this repository.

 - **Dataform Integration:**  Leverage Dataform to deploy and maintain your table definitions flexibly across lakehouse, data lake, and data mesh architectures.

 - **Collaboration:**  Foster a shared understanding of data structures and their context across teams, promoting transparency and effective data-driven decision-making.

 ### Folder Structure
 - **terraform**:
-  - `main.tf`:
-    - Creates BigQuery datasets based on what you give as parameters i.e. (landing, curated, and exposure).
+  - Creates BigQuery datasets based on the variables you have in the `dataform.json` you have in the repositories you reference.
-    - Generates a `dataform.json` file that provides parameters to reference the Terraform-created datasets during Dataform operations.
-  - `prod.tfvars`:
-    - Set your base project, for the core resources.
-    - Define your datasets.
+- **data-model:**
+  - Create/register Dataplex lakes and zones accordingly.
+  - Defines tag templates, policy tags, and governance rules to be applied to data assets.
 ```
-└── terraform
+└── metadata
-│   ├── prod.tfvars
-│   ├── locals.tf
+│   ├── lakes
+│   │   └── lakes.yaml
-│   ├── variables.tf
+│   ├── policy_taxonomies
+│   │   └── policy_taxonomies.yaml
-│   ├── output.tf
+│   └── tag_templates
-│   └── main.tf
+│       └── tag_templates.yaml
 ```
+- **sample-data:**

 - **dataform:**
   - Houses your table definitions using a structure recommended for Dataform repositories.
   - Subfolders organized by Dataplex lakes and zones for clear structure.